KrunchiZ/born2beroot/README.md

 # Born2beRoot
-A project learning how to setup a VM using Oracle VirtualBox.
+In this project, I was required to setup a VM using Oracle VirtualBox.
+I have learnt about the file system in a Linux OS, how to manually create partitions and encrypted logical volumes, as well as setting up SecureShell(SSH) and Uncomplicated Firewall(UFW) using port forwarding.
+I made a bash script that display system info every 10 minutes and a localhost Wordpress.

 ## Table Content